 Although Hernández was focusing his resources, both legal and illegal, towards recovering the Apopa mayor’s office for ARENA, he did not receive much attention from the party at first.
 A source close to ARENA said that at the time Hernández entered the race in 2012, winning the mayoral race in Apopa wasn’t a priority for the party; ARENA was instead concentrating its energy and resources on regaining power in the capital, San Salvador.

 For ARENA, Apopa seemed like a lost cause.
-It had been ruled for three consecutive term by Luz Estrella Rodríguez, an FMLN stalwart who had been in politics in the area since 1997.
+It had been ruled for three consecutive terms by Luz Estrella Rodríguez, an FMLN stalwart who had been in politics in the area since 1997.
 Later, Rodríguez would become vice president of ALBA Petróleos, the company financed in part with funds from Venezuela.
 She is currently Vice Minister of the Economy for FMLN President Salvador Sánchez Cerén.

 Months before the elections, the FMLN’s party heads decided to run Zoila Quijada, then an FMLN congressional representative, instead of Rodríguez.
 According to local FMLN leaders, they thought Apopa was “easy to win.”
 For her part, Rodríguez attributed the switch to “differences I had with the Departmental Directorate of San Salvador.”